 Leadership Lessons from a Climbing Adventure – Part 4 in a Series

-Kirsten Ross I went rock climbing recently.
+Leadership Lessons from a Climbing Adventure – Part 4 in a Series I went rock climbing recently.
 It was a ball!
 I used to make time for it consistently and hope to make it more of a priority again.
 It’s always fun to revisit an activity like that after years.
-You find that you have a whole new perspective.
-I am at a very different place in [...]
+You find that you have […]